Ire fortiter quo nemo ante iit.

 USS Narragansett with RFA Racer alongside

-1918 to 1922 involved in the salvage of gold from RMS Laurentic off County Galway, Eire.
-(See RFA Awards for details of RFA crew recognised for the work (one CBE and one BEM) Non RFA Awards for details of RN divers who were recognised for their work on this task).
+1918 to 1922 involved in the salvage of gold from HMS LAURENTIC off County Galway, Eire.
+(See RFA Awards for details of RFA crew recognised for the work (one BEM).
+Non RFA Awards for details of RN divers who were recognised for their work on this task)

-During the salvage of the gold from RMS Laurentic, out of the salvage season, the ship was laid up at Portsmouth
+During the salvage of the gold from HMS LAURENTIC, out of the salvage season, the ship was laid up at Portsmouth

 Salvage Rigger John R Foulkes' Discharge Certificate